MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-work-environments.md

                           --output json
 ```

 The Azure CLI returns at least 100 lines of JSON as output when a new storage account is created.
-Here are a few properties that are used in this tutorial.
+The following JSON dictionary output has some fields omitted for brevity.

 **TODO**: Remove extra output not used in any tutorial step.